 SCoPEd is an important part of our wider work to support and enable our members so they can have access to more opportunities to provide professional help to more people across society.

-Our challenge is that the six professional bodies involved have over 70,000 members, but it’s a confusing and fragmented profession to those looking at us from the outside.
+Our challenge is that the six professional bodies involved have approximately 75,000 members, but it’s a confusing and fragmented profession to those looking at us from the outside.

 SCoPEd can be part of the solution:

 The SCoPEd framework will allow us to better articulate and advocate what our members can do as part of our overall work to represent them.

 It will enable BACP to more effectively promote the skills and abilities of our members in a way that hasn’t been done before.

-We believe this means our members would have access to more paid opportunities to provide help to more clients.
+We believe this means our members will have access to more paid opportunities to provide help to more clients.

 This is important because of the benefits we believe it can bring.